Ken Grimwood: Into the Deep

-Grimwood's environmental concerns were also expressed in a letter he wrote to Los Angeles Times in 2002:

 Other works

 Other novels include The Voice Outside (1982), exploring mind control and telepathy-inducing drugs; and Elise (1979).
 Born in Versailles in 1683, Elise is immortal because of her DNA.
 The story traces her experiences with various lovers and husbands through the centuries.
 Elise is now regarded as a rare book and sells at collector prices.

 Death

 At age 59, Grimwood died of a heart attack at his home in Santa Barbara, California.
 In this period, he was working on a sequel to Replay.
 He is included in the Guide to Santa Barbara Authors and Publishers at the University of California, Santa Barbara.
 There is at least one unpublished Grimwood novel, a collaboration with Tom Atwill.